archerpmorgan/selfteach_reactjs/README.md

 https://javascript.plainenglish.io/building-a-spa-with-react-and-node-cef18dccef17
 Use correct package management and git hygeine with ignores and stuff.
 Document this process.
 Collect all steps, tips, and notes into a running journal while going.

 Major areas

 Features
-- What feature set makes the app complete? (without styling)
+- What feature set makes the app complete? (without styling) Everything I do I want to be easy
+I want to be able to

+Have a landing page that looks nice and describes the product

+Have a library of books that I am making progress through
+    - See my progress through any book in fine grained and high level form
+    - edit the data associated with any book without going into storage, including marking a chapter as "studied" and thus elligible to be used in a problem set
+    - Add books to and remove books from this personal library seamlessly

+Autogenerate problem sets from the books I am studying
+    - I can generate a new problem set from uncompleted problems in the textbooks in my library Sub-criteria (form):
+        - select which books participate
+        - specify number of problems
+        - Chapter and book are selected randomly (must have already studied), but once that is pinned down, the "next" problem is selected in order
+    - I have a list of current problem sets, I can view or edit any of them
+    - I can mark individual problems on the problem set as complete
+    - I can "complete" a problem set, with the affect that all the problems from the set get marked as complete in the data for the books
+    - I can delete a problem set
+    - (stretch) I can view the history of completed problem sets, and store the files from my work on the and view those as well

 - When choosing problems, the first ~ quarter or so of the section should be given in sequence, but the rest should be randomized
 - Utilize the Date Studied field
 - add a form in problem set to be more exact about what you want (currently just takes from all books)

 Users, AuthE/AuthZ, protected API, security
+- User must login to view and edit his data
+- The architecture of the system allows for multiple users

 DevOps
 - Build